-As the Management Unit, MX-07, MX-10 and MX-11 were created a year ago, it is difficult to compare the muskox number with previous study.
-There will be limitations in comparison due to the variation in survey study area.
+As the Management Units MX-07, MX-10 and MX-11 were created a year ago, it is difficult to compare the muskox number with previous studies due to the variation in survey study area.
 At this point, additional time is required to discuss more in depth the implication of the estimate number generated from this muskox survey program.
-Nonetheless, whereas the muskox number seems to have increased considerably at the vicinity of Kugluktuk and Gjoa Haven, the trend seems to be in the opposite direction in Victoria Island.

-The estimate numbers of muskox per management units actually match the local observations of hunters for each community respectively.
+Nonetheless, whereas the muskox number seems to have increased considerably at the vicinity of Kugluktuk and Gjoa Haven, the trend seems to be in the opposite direction on Victoria Island.
+The estimate numbers of muskox per management units actually match the local observations of hunters in all three communities.

-Muskox population dynamics has an impact on management plan and decision making-related to harvest levels.
-The recommendations will be intended as short-term advice applying base on the 2013 and 2014 season surveys.
-From the scientific data, management recommendations included in this scientific report will be used with the community consultation report as support documents to the muskox management plan.
-During the Muskox Workshop planned the 14-15 of October 2014, results of the study will be review and discussed with the co-management partners and management recommendation will be discussed in length.
+Muskox population dynamics have an impact on management plan and decision-making related to harvest levels.
+The recommendations will be intended as short-term advice based on the 2013 and 2014 season surveys.
+From the scientific data, management recommendations, included in this scientific report, will be used along with the community consultation report as supporting documents to the muskox management plan.
+During the Muskox Workshop planned for October 14-15, 2014, results of the study will be review and discussed with the co-management partners and management recommendation will be discussed in length.
 Thus, at this point no management recommendations could be highlighted in this report.